 Are we overdue for a magnetic pole shift?
 Many say yes.

 Do we know how quickly the pole shift will occur?
 No we do not.
 Many believe it is a very slow process, while others believe it to be much quicker.

 Do we know the consequences of a magnetic pole shift?
-There is (are) the obvious issues with navigation methods that may still use magnetic compass.
-Many believe that earth stresses will occur resulting in dramatic earthquake and volcanic activity and some believe that during a magnetic shift that the surface of the earth will be highly vulnerable to solar radiation which is typically kept in check from the earth’s magnetic field.
+There are the obvious issues with navigation methods that may still use magnetic compass.
+Many believe that earth stresses will occur resulting in dramatic earthquake and volcanic activity.
+Some believe that during a magnetic pole shift, the surface of the earth will be highly vulnerable to solar radiation which is typically kept in check from the earth’s magnetic field.